SoucupB/Python-Simple-Neural-Network/README.md

 QAgent is the component used for a game agent, see tictacQLtest.py for the tictactoe example.

 # Examples
-Here is a graph that portrait the evolution of the Q agent against a random agent.
+Here is a graph that portray the evolution of the Q agent against a random agent.
-The agent is played in 10 batches with 1000 games each!
+The agent is playing 10 batches of 1000 games each!

 To run this example run

     python tictacQLtest.py

 ![alt text](Plots/TicTacToe_wins.png)